jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Reveal Malicious Intent
 Some events are so common within enterprise environments that including them in the bursts would create more noise than insight.
 But these same commonplace events can also be key to identifying a potential intrusion.
-OverWatchs patented hunting tool for Computer\- Security Event Security\-Violation Detection was built to use artificial intelligence (AI) to predict whether an event is malicious on the basis of the ancestry of the command line.
+OverWatch’s patented hunting tool for Computer\- Security Event Security\-Violation Detection was built to use artificial intelligence (AI) to predict whether an event is malicious on the basis of the ancestry of the command line.
 This tool classifies hunting leads before they go to hunters, helping funnel only the relevant data for